 For the safety of all con attendees, the following policy towards such items will be strictly enforced.
 Costumers are expected to read and comply to it completely.
 Failure to do so will result in warnings and potentially loss of convention membership.

-Please note that certain exemptions to rules 3, 4, or 7 may be considered for the purpose of the Costume Masquerade ONLY.
+Please note that certain exemptions to rules 3, 4, and 6 may be considered for the purpose of the Costume Masquerade ONLY.
 If you wish to submit a weapon or routine for special consideration, please consult with the Masquerade Director prior to the masquerade registration deadline.

 - NO live firearms.
 Removal of firing pin or bolt does not negate this rule!

 - NO prohibited weapons (as defined by applicable Canadian Laws).
 Examples include (but are not limited to):

 - Bali-Song ("butterfly knife") or switchblade/dropblade style knives.

 - Nunchucks, Tonfas, Shurikens, or similarly restricted Martial Arts Weapons, which are illegal under the Criminal Code of Canada (foam models of these items are permitted).

 - Law Enforcement items such as Batons, Tasers or Mace.

 - NO Replicas of Contemporary Firearms (i.e. beginning from the era of revolvers - U.S. Civil War forward to any currently manufactured firearms).